DanteDurant/Portfolio-v2/README.md

 Have a wonderful day.

-ps. here is a link to my old portfolio if you'd like to see:
+PS.
+Here is a link to my old portfolio if you'd like to see:

 https://dante-durant-portfolio.netlify.app/